 (3.53)

-This approximation is usually considered to be appropriate for temperatures up to 200 °C—if this temperature is exceeded, a second order term with another coefficient, β20°C, needs to be added, as otherwise the large distance between the operating point and the considered temperature leads to an increasing deviation of the linear approximation (Weißgerber, 2015, p.
+This approximation is usually considered to be appropriate for temperatures up to 200 °C. If this temperature is exceeded, a second order term with another coefficient, β20°C, needs to be added, otherwise the large distance between the operating point and the considered temperature leads to an increasing deviation of the linear approximation (Weißgerber, 2015, p.
 19):

 R=ρ20°C1+α20°C∙∆ϑ∙lA=R20°C1+α20°C∙∆ϑ, for ϑ≤200°C